Chris Marrou: Broadcasting

-Law career
+Law

 In 2007 Marrou received a law degree from St. Mary's University and passed the Texas bar exam in November 2007.
 In 2010, Marrou was appointed associate municipal judge of Von Ormy in southwestern Bexar County.

 Personal life

 Chris Marrou is the brother of one-time Libertarian Party presidential nominee Andre Marrou.
 He married wife Kathy in August 1974; the couple has twin daughters, Molly and Mirage, born in 1988.